conklin20/ehs_client/README.md

 You obviously will not be able to pull this down and run it, as it is dependant upon the Back-end Web API.
 I will also send over some screenshots of the Web App so you can get an idea of what the React App actually looks like.

+I'll also note that I am still finishing up this project, and there is quite a bit of cleanup I have planned (not all React components are named with the .jsx extension, which annoys me).